xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 route: BASE/poll/$id

-Errors:
+You can only delete your own polls and they must be in one of these states: pending, closed, completed

+Errors:<br />
+E_INVALID_SESSION: No session provided or the provided session is invalid<br />
 E_INVALID_REQUEST : In case of missing attributes or invalid id specified<br />
-E_INVALID_STATE: The poll cannot be edited because it is in the opened state
+E_INVALID_STATE: The poll cannot be deleted because it is currently opened<br />
+E_UNAUTHORIZED: You are not the poll owner<br />
+E_GENERIC_ERROR : An internal error as occured

 ### Open a poll